Providing early feedback and resource connection to support course persistence.

 1. The Referral.
 Instructors are asked to provide feedback through online student success technology regarding student progress in the course.
 Observed classroom behavior identifying academic concern for the student’s ability to persist in the course, such as course absences, low assignment or test grades, lack of participation, overall course performance, etc. is requested through the academic alert initiative.
 By issuing concerns based on observed behaviors, faculty/instructors are not asked to determine the student’s need, but rather to share their experience and observations.(Students are able to view referrals so that the feedback provided can be used to inform their next steps.)

 2. The Alert.
-Students with concerning progress reports are contacted by their college’s academic dean's office.
+Referred students receive an automatically generated email, specific to the referral reason selected by the instructor, with resources and information about how to access them.
 The goals of this communication are to let the student know we are concerned about their progress in the course and to provide suggestions for next steps.
-Students are encouraged to reach out to their instructors to discuss their progress.
+Students are encouraged to reach out to their instructors to discuss their progress and advisor to discuss their academic plan.
+In addition, Student Success sends weekly lists of referred students to Academic Deans and/or advising leads in the schools/colleges for additional triage and follow up.
+Particular attention is paid to students with multiple referrals.

 3. The Support.
 The information provided in the referral is reviewed by advisors and staff prior to an intentional conversation with the student where they discuss the student's performance in the course and provide connections to resources and strategies.
 Working with an advisor, students co-design an action plan for their success in the course.
 (Students are able to view referrals so that the feedback provided can be used to inform their next steps.)